 - Add exit interview information such as how many went to work for competitors and which competitors.
 Exit interviews may also indicate whether turnover was preventable, which may, in turn, provide managers with information needed for improvement

-- Add the dollar impact of lost sales where applicable, i.e., sales turnover, which can be directly linked to revenue and economic impact to the company
+- Add the dollar impact of lost sales where applicable, i.e., sales turnover, which can be directly linked to revenue and economic impact on the company

 The involuntary turnover metric is also important.
 It can indicate that the company is keeping low performers which can also be costly.
 With this additional information, conclusions are now more easily drawn and the cost of turnover is more tangible (i.e., the cost of losing individuals in key positions is likely higher than losing individuals in low-impact positions).
 If losing hard to fill jobs, the job market may be tight and replacing these employees could be expensive.
 Losing individuals with strong reputations within the industry can impact stock analysts’ assessments of your firm.
 It can also send negative signals throughout your firm and the industry, which can, in turn, lead to more turnover.